cordarei/cordarei.github.io/source/_posts/2014-03-13-octopress-on-github-pages-for-dummies.markdown

 ---

-Now, you could continue to develop your site, add some posts and whatnot -- but I recommend you do two things first:
+Now, you could continue to develop your site, add some posts and whatnot -- but I recommend you do two things first:[^2]

   - `cd ..; rm -rf octopress`
   - `git clone git@github.com:<username>/<username>.github.io`